 The fun is about to being in earnest for local runners, jumpers and throwers.

-The regular season came to a close Friday and next up are conference championship meets Saturday and the state meets the following weekend.
+The regular season has come to a close and next up are conference championship meets Saturday and the state meets the following weekend.

-Falmouth, Greely and Yarmouth traveled to Cape Elizabeth Friday for the Cumberland County Classic.
+Cape Elizabeth hosted Falmouth, Greely and Yarmouth last Friday for the Cumberland County Classic.

-Falmouth and Greely will compete in the Class B state meet at Mt.
+Cape Elizabeth will compete in the Class B state meet at Mt.
 Desert Island Saturday, June 2.
-Freeport, NYA and Yarmouth take part in the Class C meet at Cony High School in Augusta.
+Scarborough and South Portland vie for Class A honors that same day at Windham.

 Thornton Academy in Saco will be the host for this year’s New England championships, Saturday, June 9.